msaberai/IntelEdgeAI-Udacity/Lesson 3 - The Model Optimizer.md

-# L3 - The Model Optimizer
+# Lesson 3 - The Model Optimizer

 In this lesson we'll cover: